tchoa91/cog-ext/README.md

 - tried to fix windows only bugs that I can not test: CPU Temp & Storage display
 - removed README & LICENCE from package, only needed here
 - added font in package, no donwload from the web any more

+### V 1.2

+- tried again to fix windows only bugs on Storage display
+- new icons ok on dark background

 ## How to Install and Use